-I wanted to make burritos at home, and I was looking for another recipe to include my article "Easy Slow Cooker Shredded Chicken in Salsa for Tacos, Nachos, & Burritos."
+I wanted to make burritos at home, and I was looking for another recipe.
 After splicing together several recipes and adding my own touches, I came up with this tasty oven-baked dish.
 Here's how to make these messy, filling, cheesy, and delicious burritos.

 This recipe is surprisingly easy, and it requires only a handful of ingredients.
 There's not much preparation involved, either, so you'll have dinner on the table in about 30 minutes or so.
 Of course, you can always do the prep work the night before, and then you can simply pop it into the oven on a busy weeknight.

 I like to include bonus recipes that are relevant, or similar to the featured dish, and this article is no exception.
 You'll find an easy recipe for making your own enchilada sauce, should you wish to use fresh instead of canned.
 Also, you may have some leftover ingredients after assembling your burritos, so I've included a simple how-to on making your own chalupas.

 - 1 1/2 pounds easy slow cooker shredded chicken in salsa

 - 1 (16 ounce) can fat-free refried beans